-Jill Schmidt, OTD, MS, OTR/L, CBIS, Professor and Program Director
+Jill Schmidt, OTD, MS, OTR/L, Professor, Program Chair and Director

 Kami Holst, OTD, OTR/L, CBIS, Asst.
 Professor

-Brenda Hughes, DrOT, MA, OTR/L, CAPS, Assoc.
-Professor and Capstone Coordinator
+Brenda Hughes, DrOT, OTR/L, CAPS, Professor and Doctoral Capstone Coordinator

 Julie Jones, OTD, OTR/L, BCP, Asst.
 Professor

-Lynn Kilburg, DHSc, MBA, OTR/L, Professor and Interim Dean
+Lynn Kilburg, DHSc, MBA, OTR/L, Professor and Dean

 Rhonda Lane, Office Clerk